spirosdi/FrontEndChallenge_001/README.md

 Check out a simplified version of our [Surveys API](http://docs.surveysmock.apiary.io/)

-There you should find examples of how to call each of the methods:
+There you should find examples of how to call each of the methods, for example:

     curl --include  "http://surveysmock.apiary.io/api/surveys/001"